Get us in your inbox

 • price 2 of 4

 By the name alone, you can tell this 1920s-inspired bar is going to have a little fun, at the expense of our country's temperance movement and Prohibition history.
-If Carrie Nations main bar is too full or brightly lit, head past the shoeshine stand and up the back stairs to its secret speakeasy.
+To get the full speakeasy experience, head past the shoeshine stand and up the backstairs to the secret club.
 Here, the Beacon Hill establishment offers pool tables and intimate seating.
-No matter which corner you choose to imbibe, you can select from a menu of both modern and old timey cocktails, ranging from punches and barrel-aged libations to well-crafted classics.
+No matter which corner you choose to imbibe, you can select from a menu of both modern and old school cocktails, ranging from punches and barrel-aged libations to well-crafted classics.

 • Cuban